-Causter-On-Sea.
-Partial remains of a roman fort.
+Caister-On-Sea.
+Partial remains of a Roman fort.
 A lot of Romans visited East Anglia!

 Water Lane, Thetford, IP24 1BB.
 The extensive surviving remains include the lower walls of the church and cloister, together with the impressive shell of the prior’s lodging and an almost complete 14th century gatehouse.